A Turning Point in my Life

 Thanks to her beauty, she gets away with a lot.
 Riverdance demands very clear communication and requires your full attention.
 If your thoughts wander, she does the same.
 Then the connection is lost, and she finds something better to do with her time on.

-Riverdance enjoys being together with kids.
-She is a dream to ride and I can usually guide her through visualisation and breathing.
+Riverdance enjoys being with kids.
+She was a dream to ride, and I could usually guide her using only my thoughts, visualization and breathing.
+Now we communicate in the same way when we go for walks.

 Saifur